The Schizoid-Depressive Couple

 The schizoid/depressive dance often ends with the rage of the depressive being met with the schizoid leaving.
 The depressive person is then both enraged at being abandoned and racked with guilt for having been too needy.
 But “needy” is the result of needs not being met.
 The more the schizoid partner withdraws, the needier the depressive partner will become.

 Sam and Barbara are an example of a schizoid/depressive couple dynamic.
 Sam didn’t tell Barbara he was going on a trip for 10 days.
 When he came home and called her, she was enraged.
 He then got enraged at her and hung up.
 She called him back to demand an explanation of why he hurt her so much.
 He felt furious that she was making demands on him and hung up again.

 The depressive person who loves a schizoid person will feel abandoned and furious routinely because the schizoid person will sometimes be available and then withdraw if it gets too intimate or any demands are made.

 If you are in love with a person who is schizoid, what can you do?
 Here are a few tips:

-2. Discuss fighting before you have a fight.
+- Discuss fighting before you have a fight.
 How does each of you deal with another person disappointing or hurting you?
-If you can be honest about how you react, you may be able to create a shorthand for DANGER.
+If you can be honest about how you react, you may be able to create a shorthand for danger.
 Once the dynamic starts, it’s like quicksand and the relationship can sink fast.
-Make up a hand signal for TIME OUT.
+Make up a hand signal for "time out."

-4. Tolerating withdrawal.
-The depressive partner should try to avoid insisting that the schizoid partner talk or explain his/her behavior.
+- Tolerate withdrawal.
+The depressive partner should try to avoid insisting that the schizoid partner talk or explain his or her behavior.
 Insistence and demanding (e.g., multiple texts or voicemails) pushes the schizoid away.
 Try to say what you need to say without insisting on a verbal response.